Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Tried to Hide

 She also tells us we can easily return to exuberant good health, if we want to, by changing our vibrations.
 This, she says, may require as little as an afternoon for the worst illnesses.

 Finally, Jerry’s life-threatening illness tested her convictions.
 Not to mention core parts of Abraham’s so-called “teachings.”

 “It’s ‘good to see the old ones go,” she always said.
 Or ‘croak,’ as she offered with a chuckle.

 Jerry Hicks Fire Ant Bite, a Timeline

 May 7th, an unprecedented email alert announced the cancellation of an Abraham Hicks workshop set for that day.
 A sidebar explained that Jerry Hicks’s previously undisclosed fire ant bite required an immediate halt in activities.
-But according to the Abe teachings, how did he attract this bite?
+But no word on how he “attracted” this bite?

 In a later email, Jerry said, on this the day, he started “heavy chemotherapy.”

 May 12th, five days into the still unrevealed chemotherapy, a new email alert from Esther and Jerry arrived.

 “We are greatly enjoying our rejuvenating time off, and eagerly looking forward to the next Abraham workshop in Washington, D.C.”

 This included a hot link for registration to the $200 per day workshop.
 And further on were sales pitches for both a new series of edited recordings and guided meditations.